sinanyil81/ES-for-IOT/README.md

 [Energia](https://energia.nu/) brings the Wiring and Arduino framework to the Texas Instruments MSP432 LaunchPad.
 Alternatively, you can develop your project by using this IDE and use Ardnuino-like programming.
 Energia is problematic on new 64-bit MACOS platforms, therefore you might need to use a Linux/Windows virtual machine to run it on MACOS.

 There are a lot of examples on Internet, sample programs and applications.
 We are not going to cover programming Launchpad using Energia.
 But you can develop your projects with it.
-Also, you can find already downloaded Energia IDE in the Downloads directory of the Ubuntu VM.
-Follow the parent directory and launch the IDE:

-	cd Downloads/energia-1.8.10E23-linux64/energia-1.8.10E23

-	sudo ./energia

-There, you can check the examples, uploading them to the target LaunchPad, which has been already configured.

 * * *